arun-kr-reddy/notes/notes/operating_system.md

 1. **data blocks:** file data stored in one or more blocks
 2. **inode blocks:** each block has one or more inodes, metadata about every file stored in inode
 3. **bitmaps:** indicate which inodes/data blocks are free, `i` & `d` in picture
-4. **superblock:** holds master plan of all other blocks, example - which are inodes, which are data blocks, `S` in picture
+4. **superblock:** holds master plan of all other blocks, example: which are inodes, which are data blocks, `S` in picture

 ![](./media/operating_systems/file_system_organization.png)